There are several reasons you might want to decrease the clock of your GPU, whether it is the core or memory clock.

 Note: there are multiple various programs that can be utilized to reduce the speed of your GPU, such as EVGA Precision XOC, NZXT Cam, and ASUS GPU Tweak.
 In this case, we will concentrate on the present top and simplest option to utilize: MSI Afterburner.

 Unlike overclocking, you don’t need additional software for benchmarking as you’re trying to reduce clock speeds and don’t need to measure FPS.
 Even so, it would be best to have some software for stress testing, as underclocking can make your PC work differently than before.
-Yes, it is possible to underclock too much.
+Yes, it is feasible to underclock too much.

 As far as stress testing tools go, we recommend 3DMark, PassMark, or Heaven Unigine.